Foreign students at the chemistry department of ENS

 Why Join ENS?

 At the Ecole Normale Supérieure, located in the center of Paris, students benefit from stimulating surroundings, a diversified offerings in many fields of study and a multidisciplinary environment ranging from sciences to the arts.
 A personal tutor also helps the students to build their own academic projects.
-Enrollment at ENS is offered to students either at the L3 level (bachelor) or for study to obtain a Master’s degree.
+Enrollment at ENS Chemistry Department is offered to students for study to obtain a Master’s degree (120 ECTS) and the ENS diploma in chemistry (120 ECTS).

 Why studying chemistry at the Department of Chemistry of ENS ?